 Creating an MCAT study schedule is key in setting yourself up for success on test day.
-This blog includes an overview of important information to know before you start studying, a detailed three-month sample MCAT study schedule created by one of our professional MCAT consultants broken down to help you organize your time effectively – and tips from our admissions experts who took the MCAT to help you overcome test day stress so you can perform your best!
+In this blog I'll include an overview of important information to know before you start studying, a detailed sample of my MCAT study schedule, broken down to help you organize your time effectively – and my tips to help you overcome test day stress so you can perform your best!

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.